 - $1,600 annually for a full membership

 - $,1000 if you live outside of Austin or Dallas/Fort Worth metropolitan area

 And keep in mind that the angel network is a 501(c)(3), non-profit organization

 Where can I find more information on angel investing?

 Austin, Texas provides wonderful opportunities for angel investors to get involved with the start-up community.
 There is CTAN, the Capital Factory, Tech Stars and other groups too numerous to mention here.
-What makes the Southwest Angel Network unique is that we are one of just a handful of angel networks in the US with a focus on social impact, on doing good, and on making the world a better place.
+What makes the SWAN Impact Network unique is that we are one of just a handful of angel networks in the US with a focus on social impact, on doing good, and on making the world a better place.
 We are a source of positive energy for our angels at a time when the country is filled with divisiveness and negativity.
 And we see deal flow from social-impact companies from across the US, and occasionally from Europe.
 We show our angels amazing social-good companies.

 Is it possible to simply make a charitable contribution to help the companies?

-The angel network is in the process of establishing a Donor Advised Fund, that will you allow you to make a philanthropic gift to the fund.
+The angel network is in the planning to establishing a Donor Advised Fund, that will you allow you to make a philanthropic gift to the fund.
 The fund would then invest in companies alongside our angels.
 Positive returns to the fund from the companies would be returned to the fund for reinvestment in companies.
 If you are interested in this option please contact Bob Bridge, (512) 658-2240, firstname.lastname@example.org.